How Low Testosterone Affects Blood Sugar Levels

 TRT works well for many men, but it's not for everyone.
 If you have heart disease, a high risk of prostate cancer, or breast cancer, TRT might not be safe for you.
 It could make these conditions worse.

-Men without these serious conditions are usually good candidates for TRT.
+Men without these severe conditions are usually good candidates for TRT.
 Talk to a hormone specialist to see if TRT is right for you.

-Low T can cause many effects on the body, including high blood sugar levels in some men.
+Low T can have various effects on the body, including elevated blood sugar levels in some men.
 Several studies show that testosterone replacement therapy can reduce low T symptoms and even normalise blood sugar levels.
 This might be because TRT reduces body fat and increases muscle mass.

 Comments